ppy/osu-wiki/news/2026/2026-09-19-project-loved-nine-years-september-2026.md

 Did you quit exactly 9 years and 1 day ago, and are just coming back?
 No problem!
 Here's what this is about: Project Loved hosts community voting polls each month to decide which beatmaps get added to the [Loved category](https://osu.ppy.sh/beatmapsets?s=loved).
 All of the maps are chosen by the [Loved captains](https://loved.sh/team) of their respective game modes.
 Each beatmap banner in this news post will redirect you to the respective poll.
 Alternatively you can view them all directly on the [Project Loved forum](https://osu.ppy.sh/community/forums/120).
 The voting process lasts for 10 days, so don't forget to vote!
 More info can be found on the [wiki page](/wiki/Community/Project_Loved) and [website](https://loved.sh/).

+You might remember a couple months ago the osu!taiko captains opened applications for new members... and those have now been decided!
+Drumroll please... **[YonGin](https://osu.ppy.sh/users/7109317), [rloseise](https://osu.ppy.sh/users/6793778) and [Vendelicious](https://osu.ppy.sh/users/8818089) are your new additions to the osu!taiko captains!**

 Regarding last round, you can view the results here:

 - [Results for osu!](https://osu.ppy.sh/community/forums/topics/2239524?n=2)